Mrdwan/push-notification-task/README.md

 # PUSH NOTIFICATIONS

 The mini application sends push notifications to all users by country.
 The push notification contains a title and a message.
 It sends to the user's device by device token.
-There are tree "actions" in the application:
+There are 3 "actions" in the application:
 - ``send`` saves the push notification in the database and puts it in the queue.
-We send push notifications by **cron** action.
+We send push notifications by CRON action.
 - ``details`` displays detailed information about the push notification.
 - ``cron`` sends the push notification(s) to 100K devices.